gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### configuration.exclude now validates the input

-Previously, a typo in configuration-level dependency exclude rule remained undetected and led to problems like GRADLE-3124.
+Previously, a typo in a configuration-level dependency exclude rule remained undetected and led to problems like GRADLE-3124.
 Now the build fails fast when exclude rule is configured with a wrong key.

     //fails fast now, 'module' is the correct key